dlasky/grunt-git-tag-parse/README.md

 # grunt-git-tag-parse

-> Save a grunt variable containing a version string from a git ta, falling backon revision if a tag is not available
+> Save a grunt variable containing a version string from a git tag, falling backon revision if a tag is not available

 ## Getting Started
 This plugin requires Grunt `~0.4.1`